Veerendra

-Veerendra was an Indian film actor, director, producer and writer who made 25 Punjabi-language films in his 12-year career.
-He made his debut with the film Teri Meri Ek Jindri, released in 1975, featuring Dharmendra.
-He was a regular in Punjabi films of the 1980s.
+Veerendra, born Subhash Dhadwal, (1948–1988) was an Indian film actor, director, producer and writer who made 25 Punjabi-language films in his 12-year career.

+He made his debut with the film Teri Meri Ek Jindri, released in 1975, featuring Dharmendra, his cousin.

+He was a regular in Punjabi films of the 1980s, often considered its leading hero till his death in 1988, in a murder which remains unsolved.
 Some of his more popular films were Lambhardarni, Balbiro Bhabhi and Dushmani Dee Agg, which was released after his death.

 Personal life

 According to The Times of India, Veerendra's real name was Subhash Dhadwal.
 He was born in Phagwara.
-He was shot to death in 1988 and is survived by his wife Pammi and two sons, Randeep and Ramandeep arya.
+He was shot to death in 1988 and is survived by his wife Pammi and two sons, Randeep and Ramandeep Arya.

+Both sons have been active in the entertainment industry: Randeep became a television producer after a short acting career, and is married to actress Deepti Bhatnagar; Ramandeep has served as assistant director to the likes of Sanjay Gupta and Rajiv Rai and is married to actress Chandana Sharma.